MarehWilliams01/nlp/README.md

 # README.md

-This README file provides a brief overview of the approach taken, main findings, and any challenges encountered in this project.
+This README file provides a brief overview of the approach taken, the main findings, and any challenges encountered in this project.

 ## Approach